What Makes a Great TSO?

 Step 4: Once on the Review Package screen, click the check box next to "I acknowledge that I have reviewed my resume and document(s)."
 Then click Save and Continue.

-- Pay special attention to questions 15-18 which are directly relevant to the TSO role
+- Pay special attention to questions 7-11 which are directly relevant to the TSO.

 - Review your information before submitting.

-- Veterans receive special consideration during the hiring process so be sure that you have uploaded your DD-214 to prove your eligibility
+- Veterans receive special consideration during the hiring process so be sure that you have uploaded your DD-214 to prove your eligibility.
+Vetrans can also provide this paperwork later in the hiring process.

 - If you meet the minimum qualifications, you may be invited to take a CBT to confirm proficiency in English and critical competencies for TSOs and to evaluate x-ray interpretation aptitude.
 Upon passing the CBT, you will move on to additional assessments.